-FY 23 FY 22 Filed during Pending Remarks Filed during Pending Remarks the year resolution at the year resolution at the end of year the end of year
+FY 23 FY 22

+Filed during the year Remarks Filed during the year Pending resolution at Remarks

+the end of year the end of year

 Sexual Harassment Discrimination at Workplace Child Labour Forced Labour/ Involuntary Labour Wages The entity is pleased to report that there have been no complaints made by employees and workers regarding the following issues: discrimination at the workplace, sexual harassment, child labour, forced labour/involuntary labour, wages or any other human rights related issues.
 This reflects the entity's commitment to maintaining a work environment that upholds human rights, respects diversity, and ensures fair and ethical practices.